ZaccWu/ZaccWu/README.md

 [//]: # (**ZaccWu/ZaccWu** is a ✨ _special_ ✨ repository because its `README.md` &#40;this file&#41; appears on your GitHub profile.)

-Here are some ideas to get you started:

 [//]: # (Welcome, You are my ![Visitor Count]&#40;https://profile-counter.glitch.me/ZaccWu/count.svg&#41; visitor, Thank You!🎉🎉)

+This account is for alpha-version projects developments.

 - 🚀 I'm currently working on something cool.
 - 🔭 Interested in business, social science, and ML/AI research, aim at bridging the gap between ML's prediction (industrial methodological practices) and causal inference (social science theories).
-- 🌱 Looking forward for interesting academic collaborations and idea development.
+- 🌱 Looking forward for interesting idea brainstorming, academic paper collaborations, and technique notes/blogs/tutorials organizations and developments
 - 🤔 Enjoy participation in practical open-source/start-up projects.